HOW TO MAKE AN EASY DIY WOOD CLOCK USING PAINT STICKS!

 DESIGN AND CUT

-Paint sticks are thin enough to cut with a sharp pair of scissors – no fancy tools required.
+Paint sticks are thin enough to cut with a sharp pair of scissors – no fancy tools are required.
 For my chevron design, I cut the paint sticks at a 45• angle.
 I used this carpenter’s square to draw out a perfect angle which I found very helpful.

 Once I had the paint sticks cut, I mapped out my pattern before starting to glue.